tseguin715/Online-Purchasing-Behavior/README.md

 For simplicity, we could just use R = $1 (that is, every sale earns a buck of revenue).
 There are other possible costs associated with some of the confusion matrix values, such as a customer going to other businesses for future purchases if they couldn't buy a product they intended to buy from us.
 However, for simplicity's sake, we'll stick with the above values for this example.
 Also, to reiterate, we're assuming that products bought that were not sold immediately will sell eventually; there's just a question of how long and how much the carrying cost will dig into the profit.

-To explore possible profits as well as establish a baseline model, we'll split the data into a 80:20 train/test split, train a Random Forest Classifier on the data, and compute profit curves at the range of decision thresholds for different false positive values and see what the maximum possible profits are.
+To explore possible profits as well as establish a baseline model, we'll split the data into a 80:20 train/test split, train an untuned Random Forest Classifier on the data, and compute profit curves at the range of decision thresholds for different false positive values and see what the maximum possible profits are.
 We'll use -0.05 (where C renders a negative profit), 0 (break-even), and 0.05 (small enough C to leave a positive profit):

 <table>
   <tr>